Falcons - Year 5 & 6

 We have been learning about...

-Maths - Across all three of our maths sets, a big focus this term was on measures.
+Maths - Across all of our maths sets, a big focus this term was on measures.
 We completed lots of practical challenges to develop the ability to read scales precisely and measure mass, capacity and length.
 This also helped us to build an understanding of what 1kg or 1 litre ‘looks like’, so we can make sensible estimates and spot when answers just can’t be right.
-Those of us in Year 6 have also taken part in weekly Booster sessions, building our understanding and confidence, ready for our national SATs tests.
+Those of us in Year 6 have also taken part in weekly Booster sessions, building our understanding and confidence, ready for our national SATs tests in May.

 This term's topics